Crisis management before the storm is key!

 - Facilitates proper threat assessment and intelligence gathering

-- Serves as centralized point of communication and situational awareness
+- Serves as a centralized point of communication and situational awareness

 - Provides back-up to our Security Operations Center

-- Affords immediate linkage to ICS model for BC/DR testing
+- Affords immediate linkage to the ICS model for BC/DR testing

 Not having a pre-established Command Center can significantly delay or impair crisis communications, coordination, leadership, recovery, and physical security.
-If you have questions, or want to learn more about crisis management & disaster recovery tools or Virtual Corporation, feel free to contact us at email@example.com.
+If you have questions or want to learn more about crisis management & disaster recovery tools or Virtual Corporation, feel free to contact us today.